A Cross-border store is a special case of a multistore.

 To set up a multidomain environment, please open a ticket expressing your desire to become a cross-border store.

-To better understand what's behind a VTEX cross-border multistore, it's essential to comprehend the following two key concepts: bindings and sales policies.
+To better understand what's behind a VTEX cross-border multistore, it's essential to comprehend the following two key concepts: bindings and trade policies.

-In VTEX, the process of establishing a link between a web site, a store name, and a sales policy is known as binding.
+In VTEX, the process of establishing a link between a web site, a store name, and a trade policy is known as binding.

 This process results in the creation of a new store, which can be identified by a property also named